-Focus Word/s: For me, a word or phrase in the topic sentence of a body paragraph that gives the paragraph a direction.
+Focus Word/s: For me, a word or phrase in the topic sentence of a body paragraph that gives the paragraph a direction-and refers back to a division.
 Ex.
-The townspeople's behavior before the lottery sets a tone of uneasiness tinged with violence.
-In this topic sentence, the focus is on the "tone of uneasiness tinged with violence."
+Early in the narrative, Native Americans are described in a manner that exposes Rowlandson's Puritanism.
+In this topic sentence, the focus words are "described" and "exposes Rowlandson's Puritanism."
+They correspond with division 1 in the following thesis: Rowlandson illustrates her Puritan heritage (1) in her depiction of Native Americans, (2) belief that her punishment is deserved, and (3) providential outlook.
 Thus, the examples and explanation will concentrate on proving this.
 A clear focus lends a direction and helps you shape your paragraph.

 Format: The physical way your essay looks on the page.
 I use the MLA format, which is standard for courses in the Humanities.
 Luckily, this is a no-brainer.
-Just match the sample essay and you'll have know problems.
+Just match the sample essay and you'll have no problems.
 Pay attention to spacing, placement of page number, and works cited page.
 Note: those who use Word or Works do not follow the "Report" template: use your brain and follow the sample essay.